papakigr/GoldResellers-WhmcsModule/english/README.rst

 Domain Additional Fields
 -----
 .. code-block:: bash
+    Please upload the file	/resources/domains/additionalfields.php .

-	Company title is an additional domain field for GR registry.Please upload the file /resources/domains/additionalfields.php .
+	- Company title is an additional domain field for GR registry

+    - Citizenship   is an additional domain field for Eu registry

 Lang Overrides
 -----